-The BetterBin Open House is an opportunity for potential competition entrants to interact with existing litter basket designs, learn more about the competition and the talk to Sanitation Workers about what it is like to service litter baskets on the streets of New York City.
-A summary of questions and answers from the event will be posted on the Q&A page for any potential entrants that are not able to attend.
+The BetterBin Open House was an opportunity for potential competition entrants to interact with existing litter basket designs, learn more about the competition, and talk to Sanitation Workers about what it is like to service litter baskets on the streets of New York City.
+A summary of questions and answers from the event have been posted on the DSNY BetterBin.nyc Q&A page.